This post contains swearing, and is quite long. You have been warned.

 It’s not the only symbolism they stole.
 Their obsession with eagles and laurels came straight from the Romans.
-Now, admittedly, there aren’t that many Ancient Romans around these days, but there are countless societies and cultures across Europe and elsewhere which have been influenced by Roman symbolism — not least the United States, which is takes its eagles pretty seriously.
-And there are still people who follow the religion of pre-Christian Rome for whom many of these symbols are of significant importance.
+Now, admittedly, there aren’t that many Ancient Romans around these days, but there are countless societies and cultures across Europe and elsewhere which have been influenced by Roman symbolism — not least the United States, which takes its eagles pretty seriously.
+And there are still people who follow the religion of pre-Christian Rome for whom many of these symbols are of significant importance (hi!).
 It’s not too bad for modern Romans, though: you likely don’t think ‘Nazi’ for every eagle symbol you see; and in fact I’d wager there’s probably only one that really invokes them.
 You know the one.
-Wings straight out or held down at right angles; very stylised; circular laurel wreath held in its talons.
+The logo that fashion brand ‘Boy London’ was using in the mid-2010s (I don’t know if they still use it).
+Wings straight out or sometimes shown folded down at right angles; very stylised; circular laurel wreath held in its talons.

 The ones who really get hit hard by this cultural theft in the modern day are the Scandinavians, the northern Europeans, and, in religious terms, the Heathens.
 In some cases known as the Asatruar, as well as other names, these are the people who today see nobility and worth in the pre-Christian religious traditions of the Norse and the Germanic regions.
 They are the people who hold to a faith in gods like Odin, Thor, Frey, Freyja, Tyr and the countless other members of the Norse pantheon.